kshitijzutshi/Algorithms/README.md

 ### Quick Union
 The second implementation of an algorithm for solving the dynamic connectivity problem, called Quick-union.
 This is a so called lazy algorithm, for solving connectivity problem.

+## Week #5

+**Understanding the difference between Binary search tree and balanced binary search tree.**

+1. Balanced Binary Search Tree representation

+           25             // Level 1
+        20    36          // Level 2
+      10 22  30 40        // Level 3
+  .. .. .. .. .. .. ..
+.. .. .. .. .. .. .. ..   // Level n

+2. Binary Search Tree representation

+           10           // Level 1
+          9  11         // Level 2
+         7 . .
+20       // Level 3
+        8 . . .
+15 24
+       6 . . . . . . .  // Level n
+Say we need to find the smallest item in the tree.

+This would be a search operation.

+1) The time complexity in here is O(log n), even in worst case scenario, because the tree is balanced.
+The minimum value is 10.

+2) The time complexity here in the worst case scenario is O(n).
+The minimum value is 6.
+You can picture from the representation that the root's left tree (branch) behaves like a linked list.
+This is because the tree is unbalanced.
+[1]

+Say, we want to create a list of all elements in the tree that are smaller than some value v.

+This would be an insertion operation.

+1) This would be O(log n), because as the tree is traversed it is balanced so you don't get 2)'s scenario.

+2) This would be O(n), because in the worst case scenario your insertion will resemble insertion of a linked list.

+**In conclusion: A Balanced Binary Search Tree guarantees O(log n) in all cases of search, insertion and deletion of nodes, where as a typical BST does not.**

 ### Reference resources